This commitment stems from a core belief that different perspectives create the intellectual

 academic backgrounds are considered a crucial part of creating a thriving learning

 Health care is changing, and the patient populations of tomorrow will be the most diverse in United States history.
-At the University of South Carolina School of Medicine Greenville, we want to ensure that our students have the skills and confidence to provide compassionate, high-quality care to meet each patient’s unique needs while also recognizing the broader societal and healthcare system patterns that can impact the health of various people differently.
+At the UofSC School of Medicine Greenville, we want to ensure that our students have the skills and confidence to provide compassionate, high-quality care to meet each patient’s unique needs while also recognizing the broader societal and healthcare system patterns that can impact the health of various people differently.

-The University of South Carolina School of Medicine Greenville is committed to creating a nurturing environment where students from all backgrounds can thrive.
+The UofSC School of Medicine Greenville is committed to creating a nurturing environment where students from all backgrounds can thrive.
 Members of the Levi S. Kirkland Sr. M.D.
-Society of Greenville Health System have developed a mentoring program to support minority students who are underrepresented in medicine during their time at the medical school.
-Our students gain invaluable knowledge from mentors who have been in their shoes and now serve as physicians at GHS or are faculty members of the medical school.
+Society of Prisma Health–Upstate have developed a mentoring program to support minority students who are underrepresented in medicine during their time at the medical school.
+Our students gain invaluable knowledge from mentors who have been in their shoes and now serve as physicians at Prisma Health–Upstate or are faculty members of the medical school.

-University of South Carolina School of Medicine Greenville offers several student
+The UofSC School of Medicine Greenville offers several student organizations that

 Student bloggers write about their journey to become physicians and address such topics as diversity and inclusion.